jboss-developer/jboss-unifiedpush-quickstarts/README.md

-For information about JBoss Unified Push, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).
+For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](http://docs.jboss.org/unifiedpush/unifiedpush.pdf) and [JBoss xPaaS Services for OpenShift](https://developers.openshift.com/en/xpaas.html#_mobile_services).